vermashivam679/Moontheworld/posts/index.md

 ---
-layout: projectx-list
+layout: post-list
-title: All Projectxs
+title: All Posts
-excerpt: "A List of Projectxs"
+excerpt: "A List of Posts"
 comments: false
 ---